utkarsh-nigam/Handwriting-Recognition-Tool/README.md

 For this tool, Multi Layer Perceptron (MLP) classifier with Adam solver and sigmoid function has been used to achieve significant results.

 ## Run the tool
-To run the GUI, run the "final_code.py".
+To start the GUI, run the "final_code.py".

 <strong>Note:</strong> To use the pre trained model in the GUI, "MLP_Adam_100_SelectedData_sigmoid_earlystop.sav", please ensure you have sklearn version 0.22.1 installed in Anaconda.
 Otherwise, kindly follow the below steps to run the tool:
 1. Unzip the final_data_a_z.csv.zip.